SimulPiscator/AirSane/README.md

 ## Optional configuration

 In addition to the options that may be configured through `/etc/default/airsane`, it is possible to configure options to be used when scanning from a certain device.
-To specify options, create a file `/etc/airsane/options.conf`, readable by user `saned`.
+To specify such options, create a file `/etc/airsane/options.conf`, readable by user `saned`.
 This file may contain the following kinds of lines:
 * Empty lines, and comment lines starting with #,
   will be ignored.
 * Lines beginning with the word `device`, followed with a regular expression,